Blood Orange Marmalade (Canning Recipe)

 • Add ginger and sugar.
 Stir in the ground ginger.
 Add the sugar all at once and stir to combine.
 Bring the mixture back up to a full rolling boil and boil for 1 minute.
 Remove from the heat, and skim any foam off the top using a slotted spoon.

 • Fill jars and add lids.
-Transfer the jars from the waterbath canner to a heat-safe area.
+Move the jars from the waterbath canner to a heat-safe area.
 Top with a canning funnel.
 Ladle the hot mixture into the hot jars.
 Fill the jars with a ¼ inch of headspace.
 Wipe the jar rims with a moistened paper towel.
 Place the jar lid on top, followed by a ring.
 Tighten the rings so they are fingertip-tight.

-• Cool.
-Turn off the heat, remove the lid from the waterbath canner, and allow the jars to sit in the canner for 5 minutes before removing them.
-Transfer jars to a heat-safe space and cool for 12-24 hours.
+• Cool and check seals.
+Turn off the heat, remove the lid from the waterbath canner, and let the jars sit in the canner for 5 minutes before removing them.
+Move the jars to a heat-safe space and cool for 12-24 hours.
+Check the lids for a proper seal by pressing on the center.
+The center shouldn’t pop up.
+Store in a cool place for up to 18 months.

 Notes

-• You can skip the pectin in a pinch and boil the mixture until it hits a soft-ball stage (where the temperature is between 235 and 245℉).
+You can skip the pectin in a pinch and boil the mixture until it hits a soft-ball stage (where the temperature is between 235 and 245℉).

-• Place a candy thermometer on the side of your pot.
+Place a candy thermometer on the side of your pot.
 When the mixture hits a rapid boil, continue to stir until the mixture hits 235℉.
 This can take between 10-20 minutes, depending on the burner.

-• Do a test by placing a plate or saucer in the freezer for 10 minutes, removing it from the freezer, and dropping a small amount of marmalade on the plate.
+Do a test by placing a plate or saucer in the freezer for 10 minutes, removing it from the freezer, and dropping a small amount of marmalade on the plate.
 Drag your finger over the marmalade.
 If it stays split without running, it has cooked long enough to thicken without adding pectin.

-• Remember that the mixture can burn easily at this point, so you will want to stir it continuously.
+Remember that the mixture can burn easily at this point, so you will want to stir it continuously.

 Nutrition